krunalpriyadarshi/Codeforce-Solutions/Book/Book_Gradle.md

 ## Multi-project builds (Modulization)

 - Monolithic Gradle project takes more time to execute each tasks while sub-project takes less time as specific codebase is target for execution.
+- A subProject can use another subProject's method by declaring `include project(":api")`.
+However, Gradle doesn't allow Circular dependency hence A can inherit B but later on B can't inherit A.

 ### Create multi-project